 Explore Our Campus On Your Own Time

-While walk-ins for our self-guided tours are permitted, we are asking all visitors to register before exploring our campus.
+Although walk-ins for self-guided tours are allowed, we ask that all visitors register before exploring our campus.

 Welcome Center